duanestorey/dsdotcom/_content/posts/2024-12-20-a-prototype-for-a-new-plugin-and-theme-update-mechanism.md

 ### What Happens Next

 My goal with what I'm about to build is to hopefully provide a proof of concept to generate some ideas.
 If it doesn't stick, or a replacement comes around right away that the community rallies behind, that's great.
 Before Matt got on stage at WCUE and started this battle, I was happily eating paella on the Valencian coast in Spain.
 I've only performed my Ali-like return to the ring due to his actions, and my desire to help the community survive his assaults.
-I'm quite happy to help generate some new ideas, and to work tireless to help get the community back to a safe position, and then return to my paella-fuelled life.
+I'm quite happy to help generate some new ideas, and to work tirelessly to help get the community back to a safe position, and then return to my paella-fuelled life.

 I no longer have any commercial plugins, nor any real skin in the game with WordPress.
 I've spent most of the last year playing with hardware, not software.
 What I do have is a 15 year history with a community that I have come to love and appreciate, one that is being fractured by the very person who we all thought was supposed to protect it.
 If and when proper governance emerges, I'm happy to turn over whatever I write to them, which isn't really necessary since it's all GPL anyways.
 But based on what I'm trying to achieve, once it's released it no longer depends on me at all, since it'll effectively propagate itself anyways.